CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ```text
 allas-conf -k
 ```
 With this option on, the password is stored into environment variable OS_PASSWORD.
-A-commands recognize this environment variable and when executed, automatically refresh the curret Allas connection.
+A-commands recognize this environment variable and when executed, automatically refresh the current Allas connection.